Deal for Wyoming mines called best-case for idled miners

 Contura participated in the deal as the mines' permit holder.
 Its CEO David Stetson called the deal a best-case scenario for getting miners back to work.

-Under the sale, which would require federal approval, Contura would pay $90 million to the subsidiary that would assume about $238 million in reclamation liabilities and certain Blackjewel debts.
+Contura is paying about $90 million to the subsidiary, which will assume about $238 million in reclamation liabilities.

 West Virginia-based Blackjewel furloughed over 500 Wyoming employees at the two mines when it filed for bankruptcy July 1.